 TV Writing: A Word from Alan Kingsberg

-A curriculum that is singularly focused on TV writing will put our graduates at the forefront of this rapidly growing industry and art form.
+Our goal is to put our graduates at the forefront of this rapidly growing industry and art form.

 The opportunity to build a TV writing curriculum from the ground up is a chance to do things better – a chance to include only the best practices from the top universities where I've taught for the past 17 years.